sgolovan/ru-center-certbot-hook/README.md

-This script is intended to be used as a [Certbot](https://certbot.eff.org/) hook to automatically create `_acme-challenge.` TXT DNS records for domain ownership proof, and to ceanup them after finishing the verification procedure.
+This script is intended to be used as a [Certbot](https://certbot.eff.org/) hook to automatically create `_acme-challenge.` TXT DNS records for domain ownership proof, and to cleanup them after finishing the verification procedure.

 It uses the [RU-CENTER](https://www.nic.ru) API for updating DNS zones, so it works only if you host your primary DNS server at RU-CENTER.